 § 402 Initiation of income withholding; cooperation with other jurisdictions.

 On behalf of any client for whom the Division of Child Support Services is already providing services, or on application of a resident of this State, an obligee or obligor of a support order issued by this State, or an agency to whom the obligee has assigned support rights, the Division shall promptly request the agency of another jurisdiction in which the obligor of a support order derives income to enter the order for the purpose of obtaining income withholding against such income.
 The Division shall compile and transmit promptly to the agency of the other jurisdiction all documentation required to enter a support order for this purpose.
 The Division also shall transmit immediately to the agency of the other jurisdiction a certified copy of any subsequent modifications of the support order.
 If the Division receives notice that the obligor is contesting income withholding in another jurisdiction, it shall immediately notify the individual obligee of the date, time and place of the hearings and of the obligee's right to attend.

 § 403 Entry of support order of another jurisdiction for income withholding.

-(a) Upon receiving a support order of another jurisdiction with the documentation specified in subsection (b) of this section from an agency of another jurisdiction, the Bureau of Child Support Enforcement shall file these documents with the Clerk of the Family Court in which withholding is being sought.
+(a) Upon receiving a support order of another jurisdiction with the documentation specified in subsection (b) of this section from an agency of another jurisdiction, the Division of Child Support Services shall file these documents with the Clerk of the Family Court in which withholding is being sought.
 The Clerk of the Court shall accept the documents filed and such acceptance shall constitute entry of the support order under this chapter.